To download current CV (updated 01.2019) click here

 Peter Maybury (MA) works as an artist, graphic designer, musician and educator.
 With formal training in visual communications in Dublin and London, his practice-based research has expanded to encompass design for print and screen, wayfinding systems, film, sound, artworks for exhibition, and curation.
 Peter's holistic approach sees him work at the interstices of several disciplines.

 With a track record from more than 20 years working to the highest degree of excellence in visual communication and design for print and screen, his broad experience has developed into extensive knowledge taking in all aspects of design, editorial, pre-press and printing.

-Peter has a collaborated extensively with creative practitioners and institutions, editors and curators, including over 100 individual artists publications, and more than 40 group show publications, for clients in Ireland, Belgium, Luxembourg, UK, US, Italy and Canada.
-His design work includes artist's monographs, artist's books, exhibition, wayfinding systems, collection and event specific publications (print and digital), and academic and critical content, and this work has been featured in key design publications including the seminal Emigre magazine.
+Peter has collaborated extensively with creative practitioners and institutions, editors, and curators, on more than 100 individual artists publications, and over 40 group show publications for clients in Ireland, Belgium, Luxembourg, UK, US, Italy and Canada.
+His design work includes artist's monographs, artist's books, exhibition display, wayfinding systems, collection and event-specific publications (print and digital), academic and critical content, and this work has been featured in key design publications including the seminal Emigre magazine.

 Peter has released recordings with Emigré Music, Sub Rosa and Fällt, and collaborates on two music projects - Thread pulls, and Rainfear.